NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

     | sub_dir     | program.exe  | P7          | RV7
     | program.exe | sub_dir      | P8          | RV8

+    Note, that it is also possible to use the true probability of ``P(context_word|center_word)`` by setting the parameter ``use_prob_model`` to ``1``.
+This algorithm has less computational complexity than Word2Vec but gives sometimes results with more False Positive.
+It could be due to the fact that true probabilities will have a good estimation of the syntactic rules between words but not in of the semantic.
+It will not understand the similarity between the meaning of two words.

-5. From those probabilities and raw values multiple scores are developed by word or text.
-These scores can then be used with for example the ``trigger_method``, ``stdev``, to spot if a word or a text is an outlier.
+5. From those probabilities/raw values, multiple scores are developed by words or texts.
+These scores can then be evaluated with for example ``trigger_method=stdev``, to classify text instances as outlier or not.

+    The following table resume all type of scores available:

     |                       | C:            | Windows           | dir           | sub_dir           | program.exe           | TOTAL              |
     |-----------------------|---------------|-------------------|---------------|-------------------|-----------------------|--------------------|